 Creativity is not just a feeling, it’s a discipline.
 It’s the ability to focus and build something marvelous where it felt like there was a mess before.
 You can do this by generating many ideas, bringing users and stakeholders into your process to understand and think critically about ideas, and fostering a diverse and supportive community where those ideas can flourish and morph into the best approach.

-For businesses, that mess might be the refactoring of a legacy platform suffering from feature-bloat, the tangled web of taxonomy and content structure, or wild inconsistencies in a design system.
-As design leaders, we can use the power of creativity to unravel those sorts of problems to have a real impact on tools and services, and those who use them.
+For companies, that mess might be the refactoring of a legacy platform suffering from feature-bloat, the tangled web of taxonomy and content structure, or wild inconsistencies in a design system.
+As design leaders, we can use the power of design culture and creativity to unravel those sorts of problems to have a real impact on tools and services, and those who use them.

 Send us a postcard, drop us a line